Spay and Neuter Clinic

 Cat Spay/Neuter Information:

-Drop off times for surgery are between 8:30 and 10:00 am.
-All cats must be in carriers!
-Pick up times are between 6:00 and 7:00 pm.
+Surgeries are conducted during the span of one day and caregivers should expect to drop off cats on the morning of a scheduled appointment, and pick up them up in the evening.
+All cats must be in carriers.
 The night before surgery, cats should have no food after 6:00 pm and no water after midnight.
 If you have a kitten under the age of 6 months, he or she should have no food or water after midnight.

 Spay/Neuter appointments for cats are scheduled on Sundays (Northside location only), as well as Tuesdays-Fridays at both our East End and Northside clinic locations.
 All surgeries are by appointment only.